notmessenger/ember-konami/README.md

 # Installation and Configuration

-1) `npm install --save-dev ember-konami`

-2) `ember generate ember-konami`
+1) `ember install:addon ember-konami`

-3) Make the following modifications to the Application Controller:
+2) Make the following modifications to the Application Controller:

 ```
 import Ember from 'ember';